-- 1) Daily lists of discussion points/questions and journal club article summaries must be uploaded to Bb before the start of class.
-Late assignments will receive no credit. - 2) All other assignments are due as PDF uploads to Bb on the designated day by 11:59 pm.
+- 1) Daily lists of discussion points/questions and journal club article summaries must be turned in at the end of class.
+Late assignments will receive no credit. - 2) All other assignments are due as hardcopy on the designated day by 4:00 pm.
 These assignments are subject to the following rule: for every day they are late, they will be worth 25% less.
 Thus, a short paper worth 100 points will only be worth 75 points if it is turned in a day late; 50 points if it is two days late; and so on.
 Note that weekend days and non-class days do count.
 This policy will only be waived in extreme circumstances. - 3) Students will have one week from the distribution of graded written work to resubmit for re-evaluation.
 Students may schedule a conference with me before revising any assignment.
-Re-submissions will be done as a PDF attachment to email.
 Up to one letter grade improvement may be earned by substantial improvement of the paper (e.g. review of a revised C+ paper may result in no change in grade or an improved grade of B-, B or B+).
 The term paper will be treated as an exam and there will not be an opportunity for a rewrite of the term paper after submission.